Exact spatial correlations in single-file diffusion: SEP with a tracer at arbitrary density

 Plugging these expansions into the expressions~(\ref{eq:Phi0P},\ref{eq:Phi0M}) give $\Phi(0^\pm)$ in terms of the cumulants.
 Inserting these results into the last relation~\eqref{eq:cancel_veloc}, we obtain the cumulants

 \begin{widetext}

 \end{widetext} These expressions coincide with the cumulants computed by Bethe ansatz in Ref.~\cite{Imamura:2017}.
 This is expected, since we have constructed our starting equation~\eqref{eq:EqPhiOrder6p} to reproduce these cumulants.
-We have computed the next cumulants, up to order $10$, by implementing the procedure described above with Mathematica.
+We have computed the next cumulants, up to order $10$ (this number is arbitrary, one can go further at the cost of longer computational time), by implementing the procedure described above with Mathematica.
 These cumulants also coincide with those obtained from Ref.~\cite{Imamura:2017}.
 This provides a strong nontrivial validation of our integral equations~(\ref{eq:BilinEqOmegaSummary},\ref{eq:LinEqOmegaSummary}).
 We have thus found an alternative parametrization for the cumulant generating function to the one obtained in~\cite{Imamura:2017}.
-We will show below that we can actually recover the exact same parametrization of Ref.~\cite{Imamura:2017}.
+We will show below that we can actually recover the exact same parametrization of Ref.~\cite{Imamura:2017}, and thus providing automatically the exact same cumulants as in~\cite{Imamura:2017}, at arbitrary order.